lanl/Trees/README.md

 ntspecies     -- 1                    -- Number of tree species
-tfuelbins     -- 1                    -- Number of size bins to distribute canopy fuels (foliage, branches, etc) treefile      -- ‘ ‘                  -- Name of treefile with the additional information to be read ndatax        --                      -- Size of dataset domain in x direction (m) ndatay        --                      -- Size of dataset domain in y direction (m) datalocx      --                      -- Bottom left corner x coordinate for where dataset should be placed (if unspecified, = 0) datalocy      --                      -- Bottom left corner y coordinate for where dataset should be placed (if unspecified, = 0) tdnx          -- [0,nx*dx]            -- x range of the domain to be populated with trees (m) tdny          -- [0,ny*dy]            -- y range of the domain to be populated with trees (m) !-------------------------------------------------------------------------------------------------
+tfuelbins     -- 1                    -- Number of size bins to distribute canopy fuels (foliage, branches, etc) treefile      -- ‘ ‘                  -- Name of treefile with the additional information to be read istem         -- 0                    -- Adds tree stems and bark to fuel arrays, DO NOT USE!!!! ndatax        -- Required if itrees=2 -- Size of dataset domain in x direction (m) ndatay        -- Required if itrees=2 -- Size of dataset domain in y direction (m) datalocx      -- 0                    -- Bottom left corner x coordinate for where dataset should be placed datalocy      -- 0                    -- Bottom left corner y coordinate for where dataset should be placed tdnx          -- [0,nx*dx]            -- x range of the domain to be populated with trees (m) tdny          -- [0,ny*dy]            -- y range of the domain to be populated with trees (m) !-------------------------------------------------------------------------------------------------